-The Government has proposed a series of simplifications to pensions disclosure rules as policymakers consider moving towards a more “principles-based” approach.
+The Government has proposed a series of simplifications to pensions disclosure rules as policymakers consider moving towards a more “principles-based” regime.

-The Department for Work and Pensions has published a consultation detailing plans to remove duplications in disclosure requirements affecting occupational, personal and stakeholder schemes and harmonise the different sets of rules where possible.
+The Department for Work and Pensions published a consultation last week detailing plans to remove duplications in disclosure requirements affecting occupational, personal and stakeholder schemes and harmonise the different sets of rules where possible.

 In particular, officials have moved to iron out any repetition and “discrepancies” between FSA and DWP rules.

-removing regulations requiring personal pension schemes to provide basic scheme information where these duplicate FSA conduct of business rules;
+The DWP has proposed simplifying the terminology used in existing regulations and removing requirements for personal pension schemes to provide basic scheme information where these duplicate FSA conduct of business rules.

-requiring personal pension schemes and defined-contribution schemes to inform members that their funds are being invested on a “lifestyling” basis;
+The DWP also wants to create a new requirement for personal pension schemes and defined-contribution schemes to inform members if their funds are being invested on a “lifestyling” basis.

-removing the requirement for schemes to assume a member will take an annually increasing annuity when producing illustrations.
-The DWP says this will allow schemes to provide projections which relate to the choices a member actually makes at the point of retirement;
+In addition, it has proposed scrapping the requirement for pension schemes to assume a member will take an annually increasing annuity when producing illustrations.
+The DWP says this will allow schemes to provide projections which relate to the choices a member actually makes at the point of retirement.

-The Government wants to introduce these simplified disclosure standards in October this year.
+The Government plans to introduce these simplified disclosure standards in October this year.

 If this happened, strict rules around how pension schemes provide information to members could be scrapped and replaced with a single high level principle.